How To Repurpose Old Articles To Boost Blog Traffic

 Anytime you think about deleting a post, update it instead, even if it means a total rewrite.

-Other improvements you can make are to your title or meta description.
+Other improvements you can make include your title and meta description.

-But be careful because changes to these elements can affect your ranking on search engines.
+However, be cautious because changes to these elements can impact your search engine ranking.

 If a post is ranking well, perhaps leave it as it is.
-But if it’s not, consider trying a better title.
+However, if it’s not, consider trying a more effective title.

 Is a longer word count better?